How the Trump administration's move will affect Harvard's international students

 Last month, the government told Harvard's thousands of current foreign students that they must transfer to other schools or they will lose their legal permission to be in the U.S. A federal court in Boston last week blocked the Department of Homeland Security from barring international students at Harvard.

-On Wednesday, Trump signed an executive order invoking a different legal authority to keep Harvard's international students from entering the United States.
+On Wednesday, Trump signed a proclamation invoking a different legal authority to keep Harvard's international students from entering the United States.

-Trump has targeted Harvard's international enrollment as it presses the nation's oldest and wealthiest university to adopt a series of policy and governance changes, which the university has rebuffed.
+Trump has targeted Harvard's international enrollment as his administration presses the nation's oldest and wealthiest university to adopt a series of policy and governance changes, which the university has rebuffed.

 Harvard enrolls about 7,000 international students, most of them in graduate programs.
 Those students have been scrambling to figure out their next steps.